-It is important that your key phrases and keywords are repeated throughout your web page content as this increases your SERP ranking.
+It has generally been recommended that your key phrases and keywords are repeated throughout your web page content to improve your SERP ranking.
 Vary the wording of your key phrase, e.g. use it as a question in your headline and follow up by using it in the answer and subsequent qualifying statements, bullet points and conclusion.
-However, don't over do it.
-Make sure that it makes sense and that your content flows.
+However, don't over do it as search engines now recognize "keyword stuffing" and will penalize your website, and thereby reduce your page ranking.
+Also, be sure to check your content makes sense and that it flows.

-5. Avoid the use of Flash for important information
+5. Avoid using animations and large graphics for important information

 6. Use text based links where possible